Simplify Your GST Compliance with Expert Guidance!

 GST Refund: Rules, Provisions & Claim Process

-Goods and Service Tax (GST) is an indirect tax which is applicable on the supply of goods and services.
-The tax was introduced as a replacement of all other forms of indirect tax like sales tax, VAT, etc. Today, only GST is charged on goods and services which made the indirect tax regime uniform.
+Goods and Service Tax (GST) is an indirect tax that is applicable on the supply of goods and services.
+The tax was introduced as a replacement of all other forms of indirect tax like sales tax, VAT, etc.

 All businesses and individuals who supply goods and services are liable to pay GST to the Government.
 However, in certain instances, businesses and individuals might be eligible for a GST refund.
 A GST refund is the refund of excess GST paid by a business or an individual.
-If the GST paid is more than the actual GST liability, a GST refund would become applicable.
+If the GST paid is more than the actual GST liability, the taxpayer becomes eligible for a GST refund.
+This article explores the process of claiming GST refund, provisions of section 54 of the CGST Act, etc.

 Scenarios when GST refund is applicable